DianaHoefels/RoFact/README.md

 All claims were collected from [factual.ro](https://www.factual.ro), a trusted Romanian fact-checking platform run by Funky Citizens.
 The dataset includes metadata such as speaker, verdict, topic, and source link.
+The current version of RoFact (v1.0) includes all claims published on factual.ro up to November 28, 2024.
 ---

 ## Dataset Structure